Creating a Da○saba○bar (First Issue)

 Camera Tracking

-In this state, the character will go outside the camera, so we will make the camera follow the character so that the character always remains in the center of the screen.
+In this state, the character will move off-screen, so we need to make the camera follow the character so that the character is always in the center of the screen.
 All you need to

-do is match the localPosition of the MainCamera's Transform with the character's coordinates.
+do is set the localPosition of the MainCamera's Transform to match the character's coordinates.

 The code looks like this.
 Note that the z coordinate is fixed to the camera